About

 Pediatrics

 Residents will have the opportunity to experience Pediatric Emergency Medicine as dedicated blocks during their first year at Metropolitan and Harlem Hospitals.
-Second year residents have their PICU rotation at Westchester Medical Center, and NICU rotation at Metropolitan Hospital.
+Second year residents have their PICU rotation at Westchester Medical Center and third year residents will have their Pediatric ED rotation at WMC.
 Additionally, pediatric day shifts and overnights are sprinkled throughout the EM schedule.
 We also have a PEM Scholarly Track for those residents interested in pursuing a fellowship upon graduation to get you to your goal.

 Pediatrics at Metropolitan Hospital